DEBARGHYA4469/make-bookclub/c++20/notes/cpp_notes.md

 - usecase: suppose you have a function definition in a header file and the header file is included in multiple cpp files so while linking it will throw error for multiple definitions.

+### Inline vs Static (unnamed namespaces)

+- definitions for a name into one
+- static/ unnamed namespaces wont do optimization